kevinchar93/csr-adonis-inertia-react/README.md

 ## Configure the app entry point

-Running the config script for the adapter should have generated a `app.edge` file its contents should be:
+Running the config script for the inertia js adapter _(`node ace configure @eidellev/inertia-adonisjs`)_ should have generated a `app.edge` file its contents should be:
 ```html
 <!DOCTYPE html>
 <html lang="en">